Crypto-TII/TLS1.3/cpp/README.md

 Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption)

+Resumption tickets can be deleted by

+	./client -r

 See doc/list.txt for some websites that work OK and test different functionality.

 ## Client side Authentication